Physics and Social Philosophy

 - Son in Law Simon Jackson an Orthodontist in Epping England.

 - Daughter Rebecca Kogios after completing a PhD in Molecular Biology, Becky has had a life in crime; as a Forensic Scientist.
-She is the Director of the Victoria (Australia) Police Force Forensic Services.
+She is now the Director Forensic Operations for the Victoria (Australia) Police.

 - Son in Law Harry Kogios runs XL Support in Melbourne.